robertblackwell/php-resque-command/README.md

 ## Beware of PHP version/extensions ##

-The resulting phar file can be executed a command like any other binary/shell script by
+The resulting phar file can be executed as a command like any other binary/shell script by entering

 	resque_cmd .....